jamie-wong/nexmo-developer/_documentation/en/messages/overview.md

 1. MMS text supported as an optional caption in other message types (e.g. Image, Audio, Video).
 2. MMS Video and Audio supported for 10DLC (10 Digit Long Codes) and TFN (Toll-Free Numbers).
 3. MMS Files support `.vcf` (vCard) files only.
 Files supported on 10DLC and SC (Short Codes) numbers.
+4. MMS 10DLC and TFN numbers are only supported in Messages API `v1`

 ### Additional v1 Features